igoralves1/grafana-docker-FW-SIMEMAP/README.md

 2. Selecione `Plugins`
 3. At the plugin list type `Amazon Timestream`
 4. Click `Signed` and `Install`
-5. After instalation choose `create datasource`
+5. After instal choose `Create a Amazon Timestream Data Source`
-6. Choose a name to the connection - Note: It can have many connections
+6. Choose a name to this connection - Note: It can have many connections
 7. Choose `default region`, `database` and `table`
 8. Test the connection